Information on Fiordland

 - For divers this is the best place in the world to see black coral

 - Discover isolated lakes

 - The history of the explorer Captain James Cook.

-Affinity cruises this amazing area during the months of June, July & August.
+Affinity cruises this amazing area during the months of June, July and August.
 Come and explore with us the ever-changing moods of New Zealand’s large 928,000 hectare World Heritage Park – Fiordland.
 Why do we visit Fiordland in winter?
-In the months of June, July & August the Fiordland coastal area has more settled, calmer conditions than during the rest of the year.
+In the months of June, July and August the Fiordland coastal area has more settled, calmer conditions than during the rest of the year.
 There are also fewer sandflies.